Skip Maine state header navigation

 Skip First Level Navigation | Skip All Navigation

-Part of the Reauthorization Act of 2004, requires that each school food authority shall implement a school food safety program, in the preparation and service of each meal served to children, that complies with HACCP.
+Part of the Reauthorization Act of 2004, requires that each school food authority shall implement a school food safety program.

-The first step in the HACCP process is to have written documented Standard Operation Procedures.
+The first step is to have written documented Standard Operation Procedures.
 SOP's are written instructions on how and when things are to be done, in this case in the school kitchen.
 Some sample SOP's can be located at NFSMI web page.
 These are samples of SOP's that schools can use to make the process easier.
 These documents can be downloaded and changed to fit your situation.
+If you chose do use the “W” for Word document, you will be able to edit these documents to save you time in changing them to fit the needs for your school

 Another handy document to have available is the Maine Food Code.
 This document must be followed when developing your HACCP plan.
 You can make your SOP's and HACCP plan more restrictive then the Maine Food Code however it can not be less restrictive.